GitLab Runner: Step 2: Create a runner in GitLab

 Admin area>CI/CD>Runners>New instance runner.

-dockerorstackhero) to help you target this runner from your jobs. - Allow it to run untagged jobs if you want it to pick up every job.
+dockerorstackhero) to target this runner from your jobs. - Allow it to run untagged jobs if you want it to process all jobs, even those without tags.

 GitLab will provide a runner authentication token that starts with glrt-.
-Make sure to keep this token secure, as it is what your runner uses to authenticate.
+Keep this token secure, as your runner uses it to authenticate with GitLab.

 registration tokenflow is deprecated.
-Please use the runner authentication token (glrt-...) created alongside the runner, as described above.
+Please use the runner authentication token (glrt-...) created when you add the runner, as described above.